SirPryderi/AppliedComputingRevisionNotes/README.md

 ![Stack](https://upload.wikimedia.org/wikipedia/commons/b/b4/Lifo_stack.png)

 ## Sets
 A set is an _Abstract Data Type_ that can store unique value without a particular order.
 More or less like a set of cards 🃏.
-They represents the mathematical concept of a set, and as such have the following mathematical operations:
+They represent the mathematical concept of a set, and as such have the following mathematical operations:

 * **Union** - Joins two Sets.